ethereum/go-ethereum/content/docs/getting_started/consensus-clients.md

 [proof-of-stake][pos-link] (PoS) based consensus, Geth has needed to be coupled to another piece of software called a ["consensus client"][con-client-link].

-There are four consensus clients available, all of which connect to Geth in the same way.
-This page will outline how Geth can be set up with a consensus client.
+There are five consensus clients available, all of which connect to Geth in the same way.
+This page will outline how Geth can be set up with a consensus client to form a complete Ethereum node.

 ## Configuring Geth